chdavis0917/openai-chrome-extension/README.md

 ### Frontend
 To see the frontend content open Google Chrome's extension page and enable developer mode.
 Click on "Load Unpacked".
 Navigate to the "frontend" directory.
-Look for the "dist" folder and click on it.
+Look for the "dist" folder (created by Webpack when you ran "npm start" in the frontend directory) and click on it.
 Select "Open".
 The Google Chrome extension should now be available for use on the extensions page.

 ### Backend
 To fire up the backend, navigate into the "backend" directory via the terminal and run "npm start".
 The server is now running on localhost:3001.
 The NestJS server must be running for the Google Chrome extension to perform its necessary functionality.